avaframe/AvaFrame/docs/moduleConfiguration.rst

   # Write config to log file
   cfg = cfgUtils.getModuleConfig(tmp1Ex)

-The ``getModuleConfig`` function reads the settings from the configuration file (``tmpEx.ini`` in our example) and writes these settings to the log file.
+The ``getModuleConfig`` function reads the settings from a configuration file (``tmpEx.ini`` in our example) and writes these settings to the log file.
 The default settings can be found in the configuration file provided within each module.
-It is possible to modify these settings by creating a copy of the configuration file (``local_`` followed by the name of the original configuration file) and set the desired values of the individual parameters.
-If there is a configuration file with the prefix ``local_``, the ``getModuleConfig`` function reads the settings from this file.
+It is possible to modify these settings, there are two options: 1) provide the path to your own configuration file when calling ``cfgUtils.getModuleConfig(moduleName, path to config file)`` and 2) create a copy of the module configuration file called ``local_`` followed by the name of the original configuration file and set the desired values of the individual parameters.
-Another option is to read the settings from a different configuration file, therefore the path to this file has to be passed to the ``getModuleConfig`` function directly.
+So the order is as follows, if there is a path provided, configuration is read from this file.
+If there is no path provided, the ``local_...`` configuration file is read and if there is no ``local_...``, the ``getModuleConfig`` function reads the settings from configuration file with the default settings.